Designing reviews and recruiting subject matter experts

-ORISE’s existing tools and systems, and knowledge of reviewing proposals from a government agency perspective, are helping to promote the quality and credibility of scientific information and funded research.
-ORISE’s peer review planning process ensures each objective review is completed on schedule, within budget and with a high degree of process integrity.
+ORISE’s existing tools and reviewer systems—coupled with the experience of reviewing proposals from a government agency perspective—are helping to promote the quality and credibility of scientific information and funded research.
+ORISE’s peer review planning process ensures each objective review is completed on schedule, within budget and with a high degree of review integrity.

 Some examples of current ORISE scientific review models include: